mishadovhiy/videoEditor/README.md

-project state: not completed

 ## Technical overview of current features
 - Combine videos with AVMutableComposition
-- add CaLayer to AVAsset with animation with CABasicAnimation
+- add CALayer to AVAsset with animation with CABasicAnimation
+- add CIFilter
+- add sound
+- export video to Photo Library

 # Auto scroll assets when video is playing